Solar Panel Cost in Dayton, OH (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

 Yes.
 With 4 average peak sun hours per day and electricity rates at $0.13/kWh (increasing trend), solar is a strong investment in Dayton.
 The estimated 20-year savings is $16,772 with a break-even period of approximately 8 years.
+After break-even, electricity savings are essentially free income.

 The average solar installation in the Dayton area costs approximately $14,000 for a 7 kW system before incentives.
-After the 30% federal tax credit and state incentives, the net cost drops to approximately $9,800.
+After the 30% federal tax credit and Ohio state incentives, the net cost drops to approximately $9,800.

 A typical home in Dayton uses a 7 kW system (approximately 18 panels).
 This produces roughly 10,220 kWh per year based on 4 peak sun hours per day.
+Your actual system size depends on your electricity usage, roof space, and shading.

 SolarSavingsAI Research Team